IN THIS CHAPTER

 This query retrieves all of Ford’s sales, regardless of how large, as well as all sales of more than $200, regardless of who made the sales.

-causes the same condition to return a False value.
-If a condition normally returns a False value, adding NOT
+The NOT connective negates a condition.
+If the condition normally returns a True value, adding NOT causes the same condition to return a False value.
+If a condition normally returns a False value, adding NOT causes the condition to return a True value.
+Consider the following example:

 SELECT InvoiceNo, SaleDate, Salesperson, TotalSale